engtuncay/engtuncay.github.io/prog-notlar/css/css-intro-05-Layout.md

 **position: sticky;**

-An element with position: sticky; is positioned based on the user's scroll position.
+An element with 'position: sticky;' is positioned based on the user's scroll position.

 A sticky element toggles between relative (normal flow) and fixed, depending on the scroll position.
 It is positioned relative until a given offset position is met in the viewport - then it "sticks" in place (like position:fixed).